 by Julian Buchanan Wednesday 27th August 2014

-It Illustrates well that prohibition, incarceration and fierce law enforcement have failed to deter illegal drugs (depicted by DRUGO the Dragon).
-Indeed prohibition has caused more collateral damage than the illicit drugs would ever posed [see].
-But while the analogy in this animation is thought provoking and challenges the folly of prohibition, it is also somewhat misleading and rooted in some of the myths that have helped sustain the War on illegal Drugs.
+It Illustrates well that prohibition, incarceration and fierce law enforcement have failed to deter the supply or use of banned drugs (depicted by DRUGO the dragon).
+However, prohibition has succeeded in causing more collateral damage than banned drugs ever could [see].
+While the analogy in this animation helpfully exposes the failure of prohibition to prevent banned drug use, it is also somewhat misleading.
+The analogy adopts and sustains some of the fundamental myths underpinning the war on ‘drugs’.

-The Global Commission of Drug Policy have made a remarkable and helpful contribution to promoting drug reform and I applaud them. however, while this animation is made with good intentions and will no doubt encourage many positive outcomes in terms of beginning a debate – if genuine and lasting drug policy reform is to occur we need to acknowledge and indeed address, the propaganda, misinformation and lies at the heart of the problem.
+The Global Commission of Drug Policy has made a remarkable and helpful contribution to promoting drug reform and I applaud them, however, while this animation is made with good intentions and will no doubt encourage many positive outcomes in terms of beginning a debate – if genuine and lasting drug policy reform is to occur we need to acknowledge and indeed address, the propaganda, misinformation and lies at the heart of the problem.

 It’s ironic too because the animation suggests society is hostile to drugs and needs to learn to be more tolerant and accommodating of drugs.
-When in reality society is probably more pro-drugs and using more substances now than it’s ever done with BigPharma and BigLegalDrugsBusiness readily supplying and encouraging (legal) drug use.
-But then people using LEGALO like those in this video aren’t taking dangerous drugs – are they?
+When in reality society is probably more pro-drugs and using more substances now than it’s ever done with BigPharma and BigLegalDrugsBusiness readily supplying and encouraging (legal) drug use at every available occasion possible.
+But then we are led to believe that people using LEGALO like those in this video aren’t taking drugs – are they?

-Let the debate begin soon.Julian Buchanan
+Let that debate begin soon.Julian Buchanan